9 Creative Writing Exercises Perfect for English Learners

 1. Vocabulary story

-Do you have a vocabulary list of English words you’re learning?
+Do you have a list of English words you’re learning?
 If you do, great!
 If you don’t, grab one from here or here.

 Now, write a story using as many of the words on the list as you can.
 Aim to include 10-20 words in your story, depending on how much time you have for this exercise.
-Have some fun with it and try to get the finished story to make sense.

 When your story is finished, you can share it with friends or on a blog.
 Encourage readers to point out any mistakes you made.